wighawag/jolly-roger/README.md

 ---

-A template to develop decentralised applications
+# Build and Deploy for Eternity

+Jolly Roger is a production-ready template for decentralised applications.

 # How to use?